OmarChaalan/omarchaalan/README.md

 ---

-I’m documenting my entire journey on GitHub from **Cloud Computing Student → Cloud Engineer**, one project at a time.
-Stay tuned 😄
+I'm sharing my journey as I grow from a **Cloud Computing student** into a **Cloud Engineer**.
+More projects coming soon — stay tuned 😄